kilodelta8/StarTrack/README.md

 ![Star Track Project Logo](./assets/logo_final_001.png)

+# A hot mess in the works.
+Stand by.

 ## Phase 1: Planning and System Design (Steps 1 & 2)

-This phase defines the system architecture, chooses the core components, and finalizes the requirements for the hardware and software.
+This phase defines the system architecture, chooses the core components, and the hardware and software.

 ### 1.1 System Architecture Overview